NayamAmarshe/writedown/README.md

 ## 🤔 Why writedown?

-Love simplicity?
-Good.
+Love simplicity? **Good.**
-Hate complexity?
-Even Better!
+Hate complexity? **Even Better!**

-writedown's focus is on providing a polished experience.
+**writedown**'s focus is on providing a polished experience.
 A simple markdown editor you can use for writing notes quickly to publish and share them with the world.

-**Here's what writedown provides that most other editors don't:**
+### Here's what writedown provides that most other editors don't:

 📴 **Offline support**
 ☁️ **Cloud Sync**
 🤝 **Free and Open Source**
 🪟 **Real-time Markdown Preview**
 📨 **Publishing and Sharing**
+🌹 **Simple and beautiful interface**

 [**GET STARTED IN JUST 5 SECONDS!**](https://writedown.app/login)